Boot Hill: Origin of term

+The third concept is likely a romanticized one.
+This postulates that the occupants of Boot Hills were cowboys who "died with their boots on", the implication here being they died violently, as in gunfights or by hanging, and not of natural causes.
+This idea is the most commonly cited on tourist websites.
+In addition to this claim having numerous problems in the logic used to support it (i.e., significant numbers of people die while wearing footwear, for all kinds of reasons), there is no evidence to suggest that gunfights and hangings were so ubiquitous that entire cemeteries all across the western U.S. needed to be devoted to these types of violent unnatural deaths.

+Despite the mystery of the term today, Boot Hill became a commonplace term for the neglected old municipal cemeteries throughout the U.S. West during the late 1800s and into the early 1900s as, more and more, families of means re-interred their deceased loved ones to the more elegant and exclusive grounds of the newer for-profit cemeteries.
+However, some Boot Hills became famous, such as the original in Dodge City, Kansas, or the Boot Hill in Tombstone, Arizona, because of three men involved in the so-called O.K.
+Corral shootout still being buried there.

 Boothill Graveyard

 The most notable use of the name "Boot Hill" is at the Boothill Graveyard in Tombstone, Arizona.
 31°43′11.6″N 110°04′13.6″W Formerly called the "Tombstone Cemetery", the plot features the graves of Billy Clanton, Frank McLaury and Tom McLaury; the three men who were killed during the famed Gunfight at the O.K.
 Corral.

 Located on the northwest corner of the town, the graveyard is believed to hold over 300 persons, 205 of which are recorded.
 This was due to some people (especially Chinese and Jewish immigrants) being buried without record.
 There is a separate Jewish cemetery nearby with some markers restored, and there are also marked graves of Chinese.
 However, most of the loss was due to neglect of grave markers and theft of these wooden relics as souvenirs.
 For example, when former Tombstone Mayor John Clum visited Tombstone for the first Helldorado celebration in 1929, he was unable to locate the grave of his wife Mary, who had been buried in Boothill.

 The Tombstone "boothill" cemetery was closed in late 1886, as the new "City Cemetery" on Allen Street opened.
 Thereafter, Boothill was referred to as the "old city cemetery" and neglected.
 It was used after that only to bury a few later outlaws (some legally hanged and one shot in a robbery), as well as a few colorful Western characters and one man (Emmett Crook Nunnally) who had spent many volunteer hours restoring it.

 Currently, the Boothill Graveyard is open to the public for a $5 fee, and is a popular stop for tourists visiting Tombstone.